aistats/aistats2022/cfp.md

 Author names will be visible to area chairs and program chairs.
 Reviewers will not know the author names at any stage of the process.
-Reviewer names are visible to the area chair (and program chairs), but the reviewers will not know names of other reviewers.
+Reviewer names are visible to the area chair and to the other reviewers of each paper (as well as to program chairs).

 _Isabel Valera and Francisco J. R. Ruiz_\
 AISTATS 2022 Program Chairs